-In 2023, the RTF plans to continue to enhance its savings shape library, in part by leveraging unallocated funds.
+The RTF delayed the work planned for 2023 to continue to enhance its savings shape library and will be leveraging these unallocated funds in 2024.
 This work will leverage the RTF's EnergyPlus models, the regional end use load research, and other data.